salaarprabhas/Movie_Ticket_Analysis/README.md

 - 🏢 **Theater Trends:** Some theaters consistently underperformed—potential for optimization.
 - 💸 **Pricing Sensitivity:** Moderate-priced tickets had better sales across all genres.

-> _Note: Replace or refine these insights with actual findings from your notebook._

 ---